SovnSkyrim/AmongSovngardesStars/README.md

 2. Load _Among Sovngarde's Stars .wabbajack file_ from Disk
 3. Create a folder for the List at the root of your drive (like the Wabbajack folder) called "Among Sovngarde's Stars".
 4. Select the created folder in 3. as your installation folder.
-5. The Download path should be set, if it isn't, set it in the installation folder like this : "Among Sovngarde's Stars\downloads"
+5. Go back to your drive, and create a new folder, called "Wabbajack Downloads Folder".
+This specific folder can be on a different drive if you wish.
+6. Select the created folder in 5. as your downloads folder.
-4. Click the Go/Begin button.
+7. Click the Go/Begin button.
-5. Wait for Wabbajack to finish.
+8. Wait for Wabbajack to finish.

 ##### Problems with Wabbajack